Kagu-chan/anki-jpdb.reader/docs/custom-meta.md

   },
   { // The CDE extension from JPDB is implemented here:
     "host": [
-      // We match a list of jpdb pages that contain dictionary entries "*://jpdb.io/vocabulary/*",
+      // We match a list of JPDB pages that contain dictionary entries "*://jpdb.io/vocabulary/*",
       "*://jpdb.io/review*",
       "*://jpdb.io/deck*",
       "*://jpdb.io/search*"
     ],
-    // We define a parser class - this way we can style those dict entries separately if we want "parserClass": "kochounoyume-parser",
+    // We define a parser class - this way we can style those dictionary entries separately if we want "parserClass": "kochounoyume-parser",
     // We wait for elements to be added to the DOM to parse them "addedObserver": {